Contributing to prettier-atom 💅

 In other words, it’s a flame graph.

-By hovering over these bars, I was able to find the one corresponding to the prettier-atom.activate function and dig into what was causing the slow activation time.
+By hovering over these bars, I was able to find the one corresponding to the prettier-atom.activate

 Looking at the chart, a few things stood out.

-• Loading code adds up.
-Every require triggers a file to be read, parsed and compiled.
+triggers a file to be read, parsed and compiled. - One file was requiring something called

-• Another file was requiring lodash/fp which was taking 111ms to load.
+which was taking 111ms to load.

-These were both occurring from a require.
+.
 That means it wasn’t time spent computing useful stuff, it was time spent simply loading the libraries.
 Yuck!

 If we could avoid loading these packages, we would save ~170ms from the activation time! ⚡️